Entertainment Design

 3

-Survey of materials and resources in the design of the built environment.
-Exploration of the processes of fabrication, construction, and application.
-Emphasis on understanding materials based on performance criteria and environmental sustainability within the context of concept, theme, and story development.
+Survey of materials and resources in the built environment.
+Focus on fabrication, construction, application, performance criteria, and environmental sustainability within concept, theme, and story development.

 Prerequisites